-- o will be general obligations of the Subsidiary Guarantors if they are guaranteed by the Subsidiary Guarantors; and - o $$\operatorname{\mathsf{may}}$$ be subordinated to our Senior Indebtedness and that of the Subsidiary Guarantors.
+- o will be our general obligations; - o will be general obligations of the Subsidiary Guarantors if they are guaranteed by the Subsidiary Guarantors; and - o may be subordinated to our Senior Indebtedness and that of the Subsidiary Guarantors.

 The Indenture does not limit the total amount of debt securities that we may issue.
 We may issue debt securities under the Indenture from time to time in separate series, up to the aggregate amount authorized for each such series.